quickgrid/ai-resources/resources/ai-notes/stylegan-series.md

 Notes from reading various deep learning, computer vision etc. papers.

-Many of the text are copied from paper as is and others with some modifications.
+Many of the text are copied from paper verbatim, others with some modifications and rephrasing.
 Figures are from paper.
 Highlighted portions should be read and only some of the highlighted parts are expanded as notes.

 **WARNING:** These notes may contain errors due to misinterpretation, lack of understanding, missing details etc.

+# StyleGAN Family

+Recommend skimming all of the papers except Style GAN 2 ADA (optional) to get an overall understanding.

 ### TODO

 - [ ] Organize notes such that everything can be found easily for implementation.

-# StyleGAN Family

-Recommend skimming all of the papers except Style GAN 2 ADA (optional) to get an overall understanding.

 # [ProGAN](https://arxiv.org/abs/1710.10196)